 Can the THC levels in cannabis products change over time?

-How can consumers verify the THC levels in cannabis products?
+How can users verify the THC levels in cannabis products?